KaganAN/Object-Oriented-Programming/Object Oriented Programming Notes.md

 ---
   #### Encapsulation:
   ---
-  - **Encapsuilation** is sued to restrict the access to certain classes and objects attributes/methods
+  - **Encapsulation** is sued to restrict the access to certain classes and objects attributes/methods
   - This is useful for data protection and restricting what methods can be called upon
   - This is done in python by using double underscores as a prefix

   #### Overloading and Overriding:
   ---
-  - **Overloading** is when two methods with the same name exist in one class but possess different parameters
+  - [**Overloading**](https://www.pluralsight.com/guides/overload-methods-invoking-overload-methods-csharp) is when two methods with the same name exist in one class but possess different parameters
-  - **Overriding** is when two methods with the same name exist **and** have the same parameters
+  - [**Overriding**](https://www.techopedia.com/definition/24010/overriding) is when two methods with the same name exist **and** have the same parameters
   - **You can't overload in Python 3**

   #### Polymorphism: